uhawaii-system-its-ti-iam/uh-groupings-ui/README.md

 All tests are executed within the context of the terminal window.
 The UH Groupings project leverages [Karma](http://karma-runner.github.io/0.12/index.html), [Jasmine](http://jasmine.github.io/) and [PhantomJS](http://phantomjs.org/) for its Unit Testing Framework.
 As a point of clarification, the code base ships with the ability to run JavaScript Unit Tests, but, due to time constraints, only provides a single implementation example.

-As an example, the *TranslationService.spec.js* is used to unit-test the *TranslationService.js* implementation.
+The *TranslationService.spec.js* is used to unit-test the *TranslationService.js* implementation.
 For detailed instructions, as a starting point, on JavaScript Unit Testing, please checkout out [Angular's Developer Guide on Unit Testing](https://docs.angularjs.org/guide/unit-testing).

     path/to/uhgroupings/sandbox/development/js/src/stack/i18n